vinods03/deep_learning/README.md

 # NLP_17_Brexit_Tweets_Pro_and_Anti_using_Feature_Extraction.ipynb

+Classifying pro and anti brexit tweets using python feature extraction

+# NLP_18_Brexit_Tweets_Pro_and_Anti_using_Pyspark.ipynb

-Classifying pro and anti brexit tweets
+Classifying pro and anti brexit tweets using Pyspark